ka1han/controls.rb/docs/security_controls.md

 ```

 ## PUT /api/security_controls
-This endpoint allows list of controls to be selected or deselected
+Returns list of controls to be selected or deselected

 ### Example